developer-ics/s500_DataAcq_PostProcessing/PostProcessingScripts_Alpha/README.md

 |-----------------------------------------------------------------|
 | Figure 1.
 Sample PPK GNSS Altitude and Sonar Bed Elevation data |

-Individual scrips are available for each step of the process and a master script (run_all_scripts.m) that calls the scripts for each step is also provided. run_all_scripts.m is well documented to describe each step of the processing.
-This file should be located in the directory (data_dir) with the downloaded data files for each survey.
+Individual scrips are available for each step of the process and a master script (run_all_scripts.m) that calls the scripts for each step is also provided. run_all_scripts.m is documented to describe each step of the processing..
 It is located in the SampleData folders on github at the following link: <https://github.com/developer-ics/s500_DataAcq_PostProcessing/tree/main/SampleData>

 Two sample datasets are available: